 2. Next, determine the desired sodium level (Nadesired) in mmol/L.

-3. Next, determine the weight of the patient (W) in kilograms.
+3. Next, determine the patient’s weight in kilograms (or convert from pounds).

 Example Problem: